-The Company leased office space in Tulsa, Oklahoma, from Arenaco, LLC ("Arenaco"), a company that is owned by two stockholders of the Company, Mr. Rochford, former Chairman of the Board, and Mr. McCabe, a former Director of the Company.
-During the years ended December 31, 2021, 2020, and 2019, the Company paid \$10,000, \$60,000, and \$60,000, respectively, to Arenaco.
+The Company leased office space in Tulsa, Oklahoma, from Arenaco, LLC ("Arenaco"), a company that is owned by two stockholders of the Company, Mr. Rochford, former Chairman of the Board, and Mr. McCabe, a former director of the Company.
+During the years ended December 31, 2021 and 2020, the Company paid \$10,000 and \$60,000 respectively, to Arenaco.
 The month-to-month Arenaco lease was terminated as of March 31, 2021.

 During June 2021, the Company began using Pro-Ject Chemicals, LLC ("PJ Chemicals") to perform various chemical services on its wells.
-As publicly disclosed on the Company's website, Paul D. McKinney, Chief Executive Officer and Chairman of the Board, is a member of the board of directors of Pro-Ject Holdings, LLC, a privately owned oil field chemical services company and parent of PJ Chemicals.
-Mr. McKinney owns .34% of the shares of Pro-Ject Holdings, LLC.
+As publicly disclosed on the Company's website, Paul D. McKinney, Chief Executive Officer and Chairman of the Board, was a member of the board of directors of Pro-Ject Holdings, LLC, a privately owned oil field chemical services company and parent of PJ Chemicals.
+Mr. McKinney owned 0.34% of the shares of Pro-Ject Holdings, LLC.
 During the year ended December 31, 2021, the Company paid \$117,830 to PJ Chemicals.
 As of December 31, 2021 the Company had accounts payable of \$37,641 due to PJ Chemicals.
+As of 2022, Mr. McKinney is no longer on the board of directors of Pro-Ject Holdings, LLC.